ucsc/site-status/fire/get-help.md

 ### Other assistance

 Additional resources for employees, including mental and emotional support services and emergency loans and financial assistance [can be found in this campus message](https://news.ucsc.edu/2020/08/support-services-for-employees-impacted-by-wildfires.html).
-The campus also announced a [new vacation payout program](https://news.ucsc.edu/2020/08/new-vacation-payout-program.html) for those impacted by the wildfires.
+The campus also announced a [new vacation payout program](https://news.ucsc.edu/2020/08/new-vacation-payout-program.html) for those impacted by the wildfires and a Wildfire Relief Fund.

 </section>